ctjacobs/pyqso/docs/source/toolbox.rst

 The grey line tool (see figure:grey_line_) can be used to check which parts of the world are in darkness.
 The position of the grey line is automatically updated every 30 minutes.
+The user's QTH can be pin-pointed on the map by specifying the latitude-longitude coordinates in the preferences.

    .. _figure:grey_line:
    .. figure::  images/grey_line.png